silenceper/gowatch/README.md

 - -p : Not required, specify the package to be built (can also be a single file)
 - -args: Not required, specify program runtime parameters, for example: -args = '-host =: 8080, -name = demo'
 - -v: Not required, display gowatch version information
+- -l: Not required, specify the log level, default is debug
 - -h: Not required, show usage

 example: